 Available after the death for the family.

 The families who get the most from End-of-Life Support are the ones who reach out before they're completely overwhelmed — when there's still time to get ahead of what's coming rather than only reacting to it.
+(If death still feels distant but you know it's coming someday, What a 'Good Death' Actually Looks Like — a free five-day email course — is built for exactly that stage.)

 But if you're already in the middle of it — if the situation is urgent and you need support now — that's exactly what this service is for.
 Reach out.
 We figure out what's needed and we start from where you are.